Lobo-RJ/curso-vue3/README.md

 # Vue3 + Laravel9

-This template should help get you started developing with Vue 3 in Vite and Laravel 9 backend.
+This template should help get you started developing with frontend Vue 3 in Vite and backend Laravel 9.

 ## Recommended IDE Setup